dessant/label-actions/README.md

     # Set a close reason
     close-reason: 'not planned'

-# The `wip` label is added to pull requests
+# The `qa: needed` label is added to pull requests
-wip:
+'qa: needed':
   prs:
     # Add labels
     label:
-      - 'on hold'
+      - 'qa: l10n'
-      - 'needs feedback'
+      - 'pr: on hold'

-# The `wip` label is removed from pull requests
+# The `qa: needed` label is removed from pull requests
--wip:
+'-qa: needed':
   prs:
     # Add label
-    label: 'needs QA'
+    label: 'qa: verified'
     # Remove labels
     unlabel:
-      - 'on hold'
+      - 'qa: l10n'
-      - 'needs feedback'
+      - 'pr: on hold'

 # The `solved` label is added to discussions
 solved: